Birkenhead (UK Parliament constituency): Since 1950 re-creation

 Since 1950, Birkenhead has returned Labour MPs with large and generally increasing majorities — apart from a 7% majority in 1955.

 Frank Field, who represented the constituency from 1979 to 2019, was appointed as Welfare Reform Minister in the First Blair ministry in 1997 but served for just for one year.
 He chaired the Work and Pensions Select Committee from 2015 to 2019.
 In the 2017 general election he received 77% of the vote, achieving a majority of 58%.
 However, he resigned from the Labour whip in August 2018, citing anti-semitism in the party.
-In the 2019 general election he stood as a candidate of the Birkenhead Social Justice Party but he lost easily to the Labour Party candidate, gaining only 17% of the vote.
+In the 2019 general election he stood as a candidate of the Birkenhead Social Justice Party but he lost easily to the Labour Party candidate, Mick Whitley, gaining only 17% of the vote.

+Following boundary changes, Whitley was challenged and defeated by Alison McGovern, the MP for Wirral South (to be abolished), for the Labour selection for Birkenhead at the upcoming general election.
+He was deselected on 16 June 2023.
+McGovern was duly elected as the new Labour MP at the 2024 election.

 Minor party candidates

 Two Communist candidates, including Barry Williams, stood between 1950 and 1970, obtaining a high point of 1.5% of the votes cast.

 More recently, at the 2001, 2005 and 2010 general elections no candidates apart from those selected by the Labour, Conservative, and Liberal Democrat parties contested the seat.
 The 2015 general election result saw the Liberal Democrat candidate fall behind the Green candidate, with both parties narrowly losing their deposits, as they did in 2017 and 2019.
 The Brexit Party stood at the 2019 general election, also losing its deposit.

+In 2024, the Green candidate increased its vote from 3.3% to 20.1% and Reform UK (formerly the Brexit Party) from 3% to 14%, coming second and third respectively.
+This relegated the Conservatives to fourth and the Liberal Democrats to fifth, although both retained their deposits.